Thommas/baby-build/ROADMAP.md

 Bonus ideas
 -----------

+- Child could have a request list that would go into whitelist if approved by parent
 - Messaging system for child
 Santa claus or to report a problem like a confessional The child needs to believe the message won't be read by his parents